College football's Top 25 returning snap percentages in 2026

 Just because there are a lot of returning snaps back on a team for 2026 does not necessarily mean it’ll be a successful year.
 Sometimes it does, sometimes it doesn’t.

 So without further ado, let’s break down the numbers for returning snaps this coming season.
-We start at the most familiar team.
+We start with the most familiar team.

 1. Notre Dame (66%)